History and Background

 The U of A Faculty of Arts CSL Program began as a pilot project in Autumn 2003, building on the existing service-learning activities in departments such as Drama, Psychology, and Pharmacy.
 The pilot project created a network of interest and support and a unique partnership with the Edmonton Chamber of Voluntary Organizations

 In the first year, the pilot program involved three sociology courses, eight community organizations, and 40 students.
-By 2009, the CSL Program was facilitating partnerships for more than thirty courses and one hundred community partners that provided community-based opportunities for 250 students.
+By 2012, the CSL Program was facilitating partnerships for more than sixty courses and one hundred and fifty community partners that provided community-based opportunities for over 900 students.

 In December 2004 the University of Alberta submitted a proposal to The J. W. McConnell Family Foundation